 Papers continue to evolve for pigment ink printing.
 New developments provide greater image quality, durability, and character.
-This can be a problem if an artist wants to create the same print several years after an original edition was printed.
-We can help an artist create as close a match as possible, but as printers, we are compelled to support improvements in the materials we use.
+This can be a problem if an artist wants to create the same print several years after printing the original edition.
+We can help an artist make as close a match as possible, but as printers, we are compelled to support improvements in the materials we use.

 We continue to test new papers, deal with manufacturing issues, and revise our list, so keep an eye on the date of the review and expect this list to continue to change.

 Etching (traditional printmaking papers)

 RC (resin coated papers most similar to traditional c-print)

 A truly smooth matte paper that does not overstate its presence, allowing the photograph to be the subject matter.
 This is the most popular category of paper that we print on.
 We search for the highest quality, technical paper to enable the print to quietly impress.

 When a little more paper character is desired, texture can add to the aesthetic.
 Traditionally known for its soft printing characteristics, the newest breeds are excellent at expressing rich, deep contrasts, and colors.

 Made from 100% cotton fibers and historically considered to be the highest quality fine art paper support, manufacturing advances have helped other fibers match cotton’s quality and longevity.